polifonia-project/stories/Sonia: Playlist User/readme.md

 ## Interests
 Sonia has a broad interest in all kinds of music.
 She likes using streaming services, social media and online information to explore her interests in music.

+## Links
+You can find more detailed information about related issues and progress for the Sonia persona in this [project](https://github.com/polifonia-project/stories/projects/1).